-Despite the previous research on cross-shelf distributions of zooplankton, there remains little knowledge about how WBCs effect zooplankton communities on temperate continental shelfs, particularly in terms of the depth structure.
+Despite the previous research on cross-shelf distributions of zooplankton, there remains little knowledge about how WBCs effect zooplankton communities on temperate continental shelfs, particularly in terms of the vertical structure.
 This lack of knowledge is highlighted in temperate eastern Australia where there has been no research into cross-shelf patterns of zooplankton.
 We aim to fill this knowledge gap by describing cross-shelf and depth stratified patterns in the zooplankton community by using a case study of four depth stratified, cross-shelf transects of zooplankton on the eastern continental shelf of Australia to:

 Identify latitudinal differences in zooplankton distribution across a continental shelf in a WBC region, and